jmcglone/jmcglone.github.io/_posts/2019-01-24-quoting-latex.md

 <img alt="Output using Env Quote" src="../img/quotation.PNG">

-For further environments, you can chexk out packages like dirtytalk, csquotes, epigraph etc...
+For further environments, you can chexk out packages like dirtytalk, csquotes or epigraph.
 They are all available on the Comprehensive TeX Archives Network [CTAN](https://ctan.org/).